History of Suriname: Intermittent Settlement

 The first Europeans who came to Suriname were Spanish explorers and Dutch traders who visited the area along with other parts of South America's 'Wild Coast.'
 In 1613, a Dutch trading post near the village "Parmurbo" was in existence on the Suriname River, while in the same year the Spanish took over another Dutch trading post on the Corantijn River.
-The first significant attempts to settle the area by Europeans was in 1630, when English settlers led by Captain Marshall attempted to found a colony.
+The first significant attempt to settle the area by Europeans was in 1630, when English settlers led by Captain Marshall attempted to found a colony.
 They cultivated crops of tobacco, but the venture failed financially.
 In 1640, perhaps while the English were still at Marshall's Creek, the French built an outpost near the mouth of the Suriname River.

 English Colonization

 In 1650, Lord Willoughby, the governor of Barbados, furnished out a vessel to settle a colony in Suriname.
 At his own cost he equipped a ship of 20 guns, and two smaller vessels with things necessary for the support of the plantation.
 Major Anthony Rowse settled there in his name.
 Two years later, for the better settling of the colony, he went in person, fortified and furnished it with things requisite for defence and trade.
 The settlement consisted of around 30000 acre and "Fort Willoughby" near the mouth of the Suriname River, expanded from the abandoned French outpost.
 In 1663 most of the work on the 50 or so plantations was done by native Indians and 3,000 African slaves.
 There were around 1,000 whites there, joined by Brazilian Jews, attracted by religious freedom which was granted to all the settlers by the English.